MMMMr1/sensor/README.md

-# Sensor Monitoring and Statistics Services
+# Sensor monitoring and statistics services

 ## Overview
 This project consists of two main services: